LxdRyan/ds3-onboarding-project/project_description.md

 - **Git Usage**
   - The project is stored in a single Git repository.
-  - Each intern creates at least one branch for their contributions.
+  - Each digispec creates at least one branch for their contributions.
   - Changes are merged into a main branch via pull requests or similar workflow.

 - **Docker Usage**